-Why companies offering XML file conversion are being hired?
+Why companies offering XML file conversion services are being hired?
 Perhaps, it is because people have become accustomed to the uses of XML and they are not willing to think of any other option.
 However, we can enlist some notable benefits.
 It is software/platform independent and so is HTML.
 XML allows the remixing and management of content towards node level which is not that useful for journal articles.
 It also permits transformation of the content to numerous formats including PDF.
 The same can be done using HTML/CSS3 also.

 To mention the downsides, XML workflows is costly and when it is about conversion, the process is time consuming as well.
 Another issue is with the learning curve.

 We have summarized the advantages and the disadvantages of HTML and XML in order to help you get a quick glance at the basic features.
 Here we go: